fkie-cad/pcapFS/README.md

 While there are already several tools out there which are able to extract data from your PCAPs, pcapFS has some features that make it different from these tools—most notably:

-- fast access to the payload
+- fast and direct access to the payload (i.e. without prior extraction)
-- direct PCAP access
-- multi/split PCAP support
+- support for multi/split PCAPs
 - almost arbitrary sortable virtual directory hierarchy
 - on the fly decoding and decrypting